It's rough out there.

 If you meet and greet and it works when you're in your late thirties, it's not unusual for the wedding and kids to come quicker than later.

-8. Online photo profiles can be filled with lies.
+8. Online photo profiles can be filled with lies

 Those cute online dating profiles?
 Those photos are older than dirt.
-The truth is stretched about almost every detail of their lives because there's a lot of fear and insecurity of not being accepted.
+The truth is stretched about almost every detail of their lives because there's a lot of fear and insecurity about not being accepted.

-9. Men will still play games.
+9. Men will still play games

-The games are alive and well at all ages.
+The games are alive and well for all ages.
 Don't be surprised when a mature man asks you to "Netflix and chill" on the first date.
 It happened to me, and guess what?
 I watched Netflix at home with myself.
 And it was chill.
 The dude was ditched for good.

 But don't forget that women can be difficult and full of baggage, too.
 I'm not a man-basher.
 I love my men folk, but there are certain pitfalls a woman faces while dating in her late thirties.
 This doesn't mean you should give up.
 Instead, play smarter, not harder.
 And never, ever settle.
 You're a diamond, not a cubic zirconia.
 Make sure the buyer is worthy of the purchase.